mikoiv/secops-standard-model/README.md

 ![Image](secops_standard_model_capabilities.png)

 The capabilities are aligned with NIST Cybersecurity Framework functions.
-This is a relatively loose alignment, the main reasoning for using CSF here is to provide visual help for getting an overview of the capabilities.
+This is a relatively loose alignment, the main reasoning for using CSF here is to make the capabilities easier to group and visualize.

+# Identification capabilities

+# Protection capabilities

+## Security policy management

+Goals: create security policies that define guardrails for your entire IT environment:
+* Identity risk policies, including conditional access
+* Application allow- and denylisting
+* Platform resource type allow- and denylisting
+* Network firewall policies, UTM policies, ACLs

+# Detection capabilities

+# Response capabilities

 # Licensing